-It takes a person with a lot of guts and money to do what many other sources will tell you is the easiest way to find a teaching job in Asia: “Fly to your country of choice and apply to various schools,” they say.
-“The people want to see your face.”
+Many sources will tell you that the easiest way to find a teaching job in Asia is to fly to your country of choice and apply to various schools.
 But what happens when you factor in language barriers, the money you’ll likely spend searching for a job, and the possibility of not finding one?

-The truth is, showing up uninvited could potentially damage your chances of getting hired.
-While school administration in Asia understands your desire to travel – directors often encourage it – they ask that you take your job seriously while you’re there.
+While school administration in Asia understands your desire to travel – directors often encourage it – they do ask that you take your job seriously while you’re there.
 They look down on backpackers looking to make a quick buck while passing through town, and unless you’ve already lived in the country for a significant amount of time, it will be hard to convince them you’re anything else.

 CELTA (Certificate in Teaching English to Speakers of Other Languages) is like the holy grail of teaching certificates and is best reserved for those who plan to make a career out of it.
 CELTA is a month-long program offered by the University of Cambridge to create a consistent, high standard among educators in the field.
 The cost is dependent on where you take the course, but it is significantly greater than the above options.

 If you’re already qualified to teach in your home country, you can forego this step and simply send your resume instead.